Kristianstad University (KU) – Högskolan Kristianstad (HKR)

 After your final admission, you will receive an acceptance letter from Kristianstad University which will provide pertinent information needed for your residence permit application.
 You will then need to complete the application for your residence permit online.
 The current fee for a residence permit is 1,000 SEK (Swedish kronor, about $150 USD).
 General information about the process can be found here.

-» Academic System: Course load for your spring semester in Sweden will typically consist of two to three courses that will each complete with a comprehensive final exam.
-This may seem different for students when compared to many courses at MSU that entail homework and tests throughout the semester.
+Academic System: Course load for your spring semester in Sweden will typically consist of two to three courses that will each complete with a comprehensive final exam.
+This may seem different for students when compared to many courses at MSU that have a greater emphasis on weekly homework and tests throughout the semester.

 Classes at HKR also differ from those at MSU in their start and end dates; not all classes will commence and complete on the same dates, so pay extra attention.
 Semesters are divided into different study periods by weeks.
-For example, “2014 W04 – 2014 w23” depicts that the class will start on the fourth week of the year and complete in the 23rd week.
-For 100% “rate of study” courses, 1 week of class is equivalent to 1.5 ECTS.
-For 50% rate of study courses span a longer period of time.
+For example, “2014 W04 – 2014 W23” depicts that the class will start on the 4th week of the year and complete in the 23rd week.
+For "100% rate of study” courses, 1 week of class is equivalent to 1.5 ECTS.
+For "50% rate of study" courses span a longer period of time.
 It is advised not to take more than one "100% rate of study" course within the same study period.

 Credit for courses taken at Kristianstad University is recorded in the European Credit Transfer System (ECTS).
 According to MSU policy, 2 ECTS credits are equivalent to 1 credit earned at MSU.
 A typical semester enrollment would be 30 ECTS credits to be considered full time.
 Each student is responsible to maintain full enrollment, taking a minimum of the equivalence of 12 MSU credit hours (24 ECTS).